ibm-cloud-docs/EventStreams/schema_registry.md

 For information about {{site.data.keyword.messagehub}} resources and data sources on Terraform, see [resources and data sources](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-index-of-terraform-on-ibm-cloud-resources-and-data-sources#ibm-event-streams_rd){: external}.

 ## Using the schema registry with the third party SerDes
-{: #using_schema_regsitry_serdes}
+{: #using_schema_registry_serdes}

-Schema registry supports the use of the following third party SerDes:
+Schema Registry supports the use of the following third party SerDes:

 - Confluent SerDes